 Under current capital regulations, the Bank is required to comply with four separate capital adequacy standards.
-As of December 31, 2023, the Bank continued to be categorized as "well-capitalized" under the prompt corrective action regulations and continued to exceed all regulatory capital requirements.
-The Bank is also required to comply with a Capital Conservation Buffer ("CCB").
+These capital adequacy standards require maintaining minimum ratios of tier 1 capital (4.0%), common equity tier 1 capital ("CET1") (4.5%), tier 1 risk-based capital (6.0%) and total risk-based capital (8.0%).
+As of December 31, 2024 and 2023, the Bank continued to exceed all capital adequacy levels and was categorized as "well-capitalized" under these regulations.
+Additionally, the Bank is also required to comply with a capital conservation buffer ("CCB").
 The CCB is designed to establish a capital range above minimum capital requirements and impose constraints on dividends, share buybacks and discretionary bonus payments when capital levels fall below prescribed levels.
 The minimum CCB is 2.5%.
-The CCB for the Bank at December 31, 2023 and 2022 was 4.81% and 6.37%, respectively.
+The CCB for the Bank at December 31, 2024 and 2023 was 5.11% and 4.81%, respectively.